uviclibraries/rstudio-intermediate/act-4.md

 </div>

-We can also the if statements to include an `else` clause to execute another statement if the condition is False.
+We can also edit the if statements to include an `else` clause to execute another statement if the condition is False.
 For example:

 ``` r
 # Change x to the value of 10